 Is it going to be a video?
 Graphics?
 Plain copy?
 Figure out what the barriers are going to be for your potential customers, and how you might address those on the page.
 If you create a clear path to conversion, customers will follow it.

 However, do keep in mind that these initial plans are simply hypotheses.
 The only way to prove or disprove the effectiveness of these decisions is by testing every change to ensure an optimal conversion rate.
 If your hypothesis is that a video will convert better than an image on your landing page, then make sure you A/B test this first to gain the data to support your decision.

 Another way to tackle this is by designing a few different versions of your landing page.
 Design each variation with a different customer segment or strategy in mind, and then A/B test these against each other to find a winner.

-For those unfamiliar with the term, the fold refers to a web or mobile browsers bottom border.
+For those unfamiliar with the term, the fold refers to the bottom border of landing pages and web forms.
 Content that is "above the fold" is visible above this border when the page first loads.